r0jjames/How-People-Shop-Project/README.md

 | **Total**          | **10**           | -                             | **20 + 20 + 240 = 280 cups**                     |

-**Conclusion**: The HPS product team consumes a total of 280 cups of coffee each sprint.
+**Conclusion**: The HPS product team consumes a total of 280 cups of coffee each sprint. <br>
+***But wait... the team also needs some champagne! 🍾🎉 For celebrating team collaboration and successful deliveries!***

-# Time Estimates for Technical Assignments
+## Time Estimates for Technical Assignments

 | Assignment Task                                 | Time Estimate   |
 |-------------------------------------------------|-----------------|